 A Year of Charlotte Mason Music Lessons

-A Year of charlotte Mason Music Lessons provides you with a gentle way to do music in your homeschool, the Charlotte Mason way!
+A Year of Charlotte Mason Music Lessons online course provides you with a gentle way to do music in your homeschool, the Charlotte Mason way!

 Each month, you'll focus on two things: Composer Study and either a Folk Song or a Hymn.

 You'll actually listen to the same composer for three months in a row (one term) and hear a different piece each week so that your child can "study as far as possible under one master until they have received some of this teaching and know its style," as Charlotte Mason encouraged us to do.

 You'll sing the same hymn or folk song for a full month.

 So, that means three composers with twelve pieces/songs each, plus four hymns and five folk songs for the school year!

 - Johann Sebastian Bach (September-November)

 - "A Mighty Fortress Is Our God" (October)